Falasefemi2/project30days/README.md

 - Day: 26/30
 - Type: Command-Line Interfac (CLI) Application
 - Description: A CLI tool for a clinic that makes patient book a doctor for an appointment

+## Project 27: School System

+A simple Java console application for managing a school system.
+It allows administrators to manage students, lecturers, and courses, as well as handle enrollments and grading.

+- Project: School System
+- Day: 27/30
+- Type: Command-Line Interfac (CLI) Application
+- Description: A cli tool to add, remove and list students and courses.